Protect your Android against exploits and malware with Avast One

 If you see any of these red flags, you should perform a virus scan with a reputable antivirus tool right away.

-Avast Free Antivirus will scan your device from top to bottom to detect any malicious code that shouldn’t be there, and then remove it with a single click.
+Avast One will scan your device from top to bottom to detect any malicious code that shouldn’t be there, and then remove it with a single click.
 Get 24/7 protection against future attacks, whether they come from exploits, unsafe websites, malicious email attachments, or anywhere else.
 Avast will block it all — with our completely free antivirus software.

 Because most exploits are the result of failures by developers, plugging vulnerabilities in order to remove exploits is their responsibility.
 Developers will code and distribute fixes for all known exploits.
 Many cybersecurity watchdog organizations stay on the lookout for zero-day exploits as well, so that fixes can be developed for those, too.